 By Leonard Williams

 If you're planning to take the GED® test soon, you'll want to know how the test works and what the test measures.
-Knowing the GED Test is a good way to outline a course of study and improve your score.
+Knowing the GED test is a good way to outline a course of study and improve your score.
 An online GED practice test free sample can help get you started.
-You'll also need a basic understanding of GED testing scores and what GED results you'll need to get a GED diploma or credential.
+You'll also need a basic understanding of GED testing scores and what GED test results you'll need to get a GED certificate.

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.